fabianlee/gcp-gke-clusters-ingress/README.md

 |priv cert | my-secondary.std-pub-10-0-90-0.local | my-secondary.ap-pub-10-0-91-0.local | my-secondary.std-prv-10-0-100-0.local | my-secondary.ap-prv-10-0-101-0.local

-## Anthos Service Mesh on Standard GKE
+## 1. and 3.
+Anthos Service Mesh on Standard GKE

 On the standard GKE Clusters, we deploy two istio ingress gateway services.
 One delivers for the services meant to be served over the public internet, and the other delivers the services meant for private consumption only (e.g. management UI only accessible to employees).